intel/ccloudvm/README.md

 set when an instance is first created but may be modified at a later date, without deleting the instance.
 Four fields are currently defined:

-- mem_gib : Number of Gigabytes to assign to the VM.
+- mem_mib : Number of mebibytes to assign to the VM.
 Defaults to half the memory on your machine
 - cpus    : Number of CPUs to assign to the VM.
 Defaults to half the cores on your machine
 - ports   : Slice of port objects which map host ports on 127.0.0.1 to guest ports
 - mounts  : Slice of mount objects which describe the folders shared between the host and the guest